Active learning for level set estimation under input uncertainty and its extensions: Introduction

-Bayesian optimization (BO) based on Bayesian inference has been used for various target tasks including LSE (see \cite{shahriari2016taking} for comprehensive survey of BO).
-Several LSE methods based on Gaussian Process (GP) model have been studied.
+\paragraph{Related works} Bayesian optimization (BO) based on Bayesian inference has been used for various target tasks including LSE (see \cite{shahriari2016taking} for comprehensive survey of BO).
+Several LSE methods based on Gaussian process (GP) model have been studied.
 For example, \cite{bryan2006active} proposed the STRADDLE strategy based on credible intervals.
 In addition, \cite{Gotovos:2013:ALL:2540128.2540322} proposed an LSE method using a confidence region which is the intersection of credible intervals and derived theoretical bounds.
 Furthermore, recently, \cite{zanette2018robust} proposed an LSE method called MILE based on the expected classification improvement, and \cite {pmlr-v89-shekhar19a} proposed a new LSE with tighter theoretical bounds and lower computational costs.
 Similarly, \cite{NIPS2016_6080} has proposed a method for combining the maximization problem and LSE, and \cite {sui2015safe,DBLP:conf/icml/SuiZBY18,turchetta2016safe,DBLP:conf/aaai/WachiSYO18} have used LSE for efficient safety area identification.
 There are several existing studies dealing with input uncertainty in GP model.
 Recently, \cite{beland2017bayesian} has considered BO for minimizing an integral function which is computed by integrating an unknown function with respect to input distributions, and \cite{pmlr-v89-oliveira19a} has proposed an upper confidence bound algorithm under uncertainty inputs.
 Moreover, in the framework of time series analysis, \cite {NIPS2002_2313} has proposed an acquisition function based on the integral with respect to input distributions.
 Furthermore, in the context of Bayesian quadrature (see, e.g., \cite {o1991bayes}), \cite{pmlr-v80-xi18a,DBLP:conf/uai/GessnerGM19} proposed a method for efficiently computing the target integral value with respect to input distributions.
 These existing studies on input uncertainty have some similarities with our study in that they are all based on integral calculations of input uncertainty distributions, but these existing techniques cannot be directly used for LSE under input uncertainty.
-Although there are many existing studies on cost-sensitive BOs (e.g., \cite{NIPS2013_5086,pmlr-v89-song19b,NIPS2017_7016,scott2011correlated}), they all considered cost-dependent precision of GP models and none of them deal with cost-dependent input uncertainty.
+As an existing study dealing with LSE under input uncertainty, \cite{iwazaki2019bayesian} proposed an experimental design method to efficiently identify a set called \emph{Reliable Level Set} defined under input uncertainty.
+Their classification target is a probability function $p$ calculated based on a black-box function $f$ and input uncertainty.
+In contrast, our classification target is $f$ itself, and there is a difference in this point.
+Although there are many existing studies on cost-sensitive BOs (e.g., \cite{NIPS2013_5086,pmlr-v89-song19b,NIPS2017_7016,scott2011correlated}), they all considered cost-dependent output precision, i.e., a situation where the higher the cost, more accurate output values of a black-box function can be obtained.
+However, none of them deal with cost-dependent input uncertainty.